 Helen Jones, Pastoral Associate Liverpool South

 Details of the proposals from Synod that have been gathered from all across the Archdiocese are now being looked at further and are available to download from the Synod Website: synod2020.co.uk .
-Parish members will let you know how to contact them to let your views be known.
+Parish members will let you know how to contact them to let your views be known or enter your selections on line here for any parishes in the Liverpool South Pastoral Area – they will be sent directly to your parish member.
 The deadline is 7 December to discern which of the five proposals and two affirmations for each theme we are drawn to.

 Do try and take time to have a look so that we can truly become the Church that God is calling us to be!

-The latest information from the Catholic Bishops of England and Wales regarding the Coronavirus can be found here.
+Information from the Catholic Bishops of England and Wales

 For those or for loved ones who are in hospital at the Royal or Broadgreen in Liverpool and need the services of a chaplain please read the following information from the Chaplaincy about support provision.